Meet Shelley L’Green

 Understanding my own nervous system, and how ADHD shaped my regulation, reframed everything.

-Today, I support families raising girls with ADHD to understand what is happening beneath behaviour.
+Today, I support girls, women, gender diverse individuals and the families raising them to understand what is happening beneath behaviour and beneath the surface of everyday life.

 Together, we explore nervous system patterns, sensory preferences, executive function, and emotional regulation in ways that feel practical and empowering.

-This might look like understanding why your daughter explodes after school but holds it together all day, or why homework ends in tears even when she is very capable.
+This might look like understanding why your child explodes after school but holds it together all day, or why homework ends in tears even when they are very capable.

-This is not about fixing your girl.
+This is not about fixing your child.
 It is about helping families understand each other more clearly, respond earlier, and build steadier rhythms at home.

-When ADHD girls and their families understand the nervous system from the inside out, they create the safety and connection that allow confidence, capacity, and resilience to flourish.
+When young people with ADHD and their families understand the nervous system from the inside out, they create the safety and connection that allow confidence, capacity, and resilience to flourish.